daviddupuis/jeffskinnerbox.github.io/content/articles/using-a-vintage-laptop-to-creating-a-x-terminal.md

 For my [desktop environment][43], I'm using Unity Lightweight X11 Desktop Environment (LXDE).
-It consits of:
+It consists of:
 Window Manager
 :   Openbox, the default window manager of LXDE Display Manager
-:   lxdm is the disaplay manager for LXDE
+:   lxdm is the display manager for LXDE
 Session Manager
 :   [LXSession][37] is the standard session manager used by LXDE
     and it's desktop-independent and can be used with any window manager.

-What is happending when you start up Unity?
+What is happening when you start up Unity?
-The following is an abrivated [summary of startup activites][44].
+The following is an abbreviated [summary of startup activites][44].

 1. The kernel starts the `init` process as process number 1, and it is responsible for starting all other processes.
 2. `init` starts the LXDE Display Manager `/usr/sbin/lightdm` fairly late in the init process (the system dbus, filesystem and the graphics display system all must be ready).